Kingsque/Pokemon-game-Bot/README.md

 ## Hosting(deployment)
 ---
 <details Close>

-## Deploy aurora on replit-
+## DEPLOY ON REPLIT-

 - [Fork Main Repo](https://github.com/Kingshisui00/Aurora-Private/fork)
 - Create a MongoDB URL.
-Need help? check the MongoDBguide page.
+Need help? check the [MongoDB_Guide.md](https://github.com/Kingshisui00/Aurora-Private/blob/main/MongoDB_Guide.md).
 - Click on `Deploy to Repl.it` button if you didn't modified that repo.If you have modified the repo then don't forget to change the link of the repo in the readme replit deploying button then click on edit mode and attach `https://github.com/<YourAccountName>/<YourForkedRepoName>` and set it to your readme.
-- After cloning is done in Repl.it go to `Shells` in your Replit and use yarn add dependencies if asked or not.
+- After cloning is done in Repl.it go to `Shells` in your Replit and use yarn add <package_name> if asked or not.
 - After installation is done in Repl.it go to `Secrets` in your Repl.it project and put these values (Mandatory).

 <br>